 Bald eagles have been found with Toxoplasma gondii as well as a protozoan, 2 genera of trematodes, 1 genus of acanthocephalan and 7 genera of nematodes.

 Bald eagles do not directly have a negative impact on humans.
 However, as a method of habitat management, buffer zones were established around their nesting sites, which limits human development in some areas.

 Bald eagles have been the national symbol of the United States since 1782.
 As a highly charismatic species, bald eagles draw bird watchers and other nature enthusiasts.
 In 1989, it was estimated that 20 to 30 million people are involved in bird watching activities, which may equate to approximately 20 billion dollars annually.

 |CONSERVATION||Population Unknown | Not Fragmented | Increasing | Least Concern|

 The conservation status of bald eagles has shifted greatly during the recent past.

-Bald eagles are currently listed as a species of least concern according to the IUCN Red List of Threatened Species due to their increasing population and large range.
+Bald eagles are currently listed as a species of least concern according to the International Union for Conservation of Nature and Natural Resources (IUCN) Red List of Threatened Species due to their increasing population and large range.
 Current and future threats to this species include contamination from coal power plants, Mercury poisoning, and global climate change.